03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

 Once you complete the above steps, you will be provided with the Tracking ID.

 Depending on the platform you have used to build the website, it will change.
-We will discuss in deep how to add tracking code to the WordPress site.
+We will discuss elaborately how to add tracking code to the WordPress site.

 Different Ways to Install Google Analytics Tracking Code To WordPress Websites